 PDF Invoice Customisation

 There are two invoice templates.
-One is for the client area invoice (viewinvoice.tpl).
+One is for the system theme invoice template (viewinvoice.tpl).
 The other is for the PDF version of an invoice (invoicepdf.tpl).
-The templates are in the active WHMCS template folder.
+The template files are in the active WHMCS system theme template folder.

 - 1 Modifying the Logo